 Participants were then randomly assigned to view a script of a telephone interaction between a customer service representative of Luxe and a customer.
 The instructions directed participants to place themselves in the role of the customer making the phone call.
 The script depicted a customer calling a customer service representative to exchange a shirt for a different size.
 In all scenarios, the customer service representative instructs the customer on how they can return the shirt in the wrong size once the correct size has been shipped to them.

 The experimental scripts differed depending on the condition to which subjects were randomly assigned.
-As noted earlier, the four scripts offered as it relates to the level of employee-brand alignment (aligned vs. not aligned) and cause of the service failure (firm vs. customer).
+As noted earlier, the four scripts differed as it relates to the level of employee-brand alignment (aligned vs. not aligned) and cause of the service failure (firm vs. customer).
 The scripts and description of the Luxe brand were adapted from a study developed by Nancy J. Sirianni, Mary Jo Bitner, Stephen W. Brown, and Naomi Vlandeland in 2013.
-The adaptations made from this 2013 study were (1) that the scripts were read by participants rather than listen to via simulated phone call and (2) that the constructs of “brand alignment” and “fault of failure” were manipulated in the experiment rather than employee behavior, brand personality and brand familiarity.
+The adaptations made from this 2013 study were (1) that the scripts were read by participants rather than listened to via simulated phone call and (2) that the constructs of “brand alignment” and “fault of failure” were manipulated in the experiment rather than employee behavior, brand personality and brand familiarity.

-After reading a randomly assigned version of the customer/employee phone call interaction, participants answered a questionnaire that measured (1) the dependent variable of interest for the study, future purchase intentions, (2) manipulation check questions (to gauge whether the experimental scenarios were effective in manipulating alignment and service failure cause), (3) brand personality (for use as a control variable), and demographic questions for classification purposes.
+After reading a randomly assigned version of the customer/employee phone call interaction, participants answered a questionnaire that measured (1) the dependent variable of interest for the study, repurchase intentions, (2) manipulation check questions (to gauge whether the experimental scenarios were effective in manipulating alignment and service failure cause), (3) brand personality (for use as a control variable), and demographic questions for classification purposes.
 All constructs were measured using 7-point likert-type scales, with the anchors differing across questions (see Appendix for a complete description of the survey items).

 Results